hundeo:

 No raw fruits and vegetables

 Fruits and vegetables are best given cooked - or soft-boiled - and pureed.
-Raw fruit and vegetables can cause diarrhea, as they are difficult for a dog to digest.
+Raw fruits and vegetables can cause diarrhea because they are difficult for a dog to digest.

 Avoidance of milk and dairy products

 If your four-legged friend often suffers from diarrhea, you should avoid milk and dairy products.
-As a rule, the animal cannot digest them optimally.
+As a rule, the animal cannot break them down optimally.
 As a result, the intestinal activity suffers.
 The diarrhea sets in.

 Diarrhea in our dear four-legged friends is not a reason to panic - as long as the diarrhea does not occur at regular intervals and lasts more than three days.